Mud Motor Rotor

 Improving Rotor PerformanceThe rotors within the mud motors are called power section rotors, which are typically 5, 7 or 9 lobed with smooth spiral profiles in lengths as long as 8m with long leads of up to 40”.
 Fit snugly into an elastomer stator having one additional lobe contour with the same lead creates a moineau style progressive cavity positive displacement rotary drive unit.
 When the water-based drilling fluid or “mud” is pressurized at the surface and pumped down the hole to the power section an extremely high torque low rpm drive is created to rotate the rock crushing drill bits. milling cutter need replacing or indexing several times during the multiple shift operation of each rotor.
 This and continuous measurements by the operator in the middle of a rotor create unacceptable non-productive time.

-To reduce the learning curve to manufacturers of these rotors, Leistritz has kept milling as an secondary alternative within the machine tool function.
+Additionally, Leistritz machines also have a milling function as a secondary alternative within the machine tool function.
 The flexibility of milling allows manufacturers to maintain their known process and add hob tooling as desired for their more commonly produced sizes.
-The improved rigidity and spindle speed of the Leistritz machine accommodates accelerated cutting speeds & feeds to reduce milling cycle times by 30-40%.
-When milling, Leistritz has a convenient software package to generate the profile contour and to optimize the feedrate calculations by maintaining a constant chip thickness over the spiroid contour thus improving cycle times.
+The improved rigidity of the Leistritz machine provides for increased cutting speeds & feeds, reducing the milling cycle times by 30-40%.